hoseungs/kerTests/README.md

 * We introduce the usage of the `kertests()` function

-* In `R` folder, `RunMe.R' demonstrates how to replicate the simulation results in our paper.
+* In `R` folder, `RunMe.R` demonstrates how to replicate the simulation results in our paper.